parvez-ahammed/poridhi-ai-engineering-hackathon-2025/testing/readme.md

 ## Overview

-This project runs a **k6** performance test on the API endpoint to evaluate response times, failure rates, and system behavior under load.
+This runs a **k6** performance test on the API endpoint to evaluate response times, failure rates, and system behavior under load.

 ## Requirements